 Each criterion is given a weight and selected criterion from all categories resolve to a score.
 The score is used to assign a priority based on a range of values qualified by the context – for example a context could be an Act, geographical location, an industry segment or even an industry participant.
 Note criterion weightings may be +ve or –ve allowing a very complete risk assessment process to identify existence of risks and recognise and score absence of risk or risk mitigation.
 This contributes to transparent, evidence based decision making in the compliance domain.
 This is described in more detail in the section below.

 Security is controlled through assigning roles to people in work units and the security system.
 The security system provides fine control of rights available to a role in a work unit and the case workflow state.
 This allows investigators to have full rights to cases in their work unit while in the investigation phase.
 Investigators outside of the work unit have read only access.
 When the case moves to endorsement, the investigators receive read only rights.

-All data in the system is available through the search screens.
-Each entity has a search function to assist in selecting the correct person or licence.
+Data in the system is available through the search screens, each entity has a search function to assist in selecting the correct person or licence.
 The main search screen presents the structured data and entities in one place.

 When looking for names an exact, then partial, then phonetic search is done and results ranked in exactness order.
 Text fields are searched using partial matching, administered drop downs are an exact search.
 Date searching can be either an exact date or a date range.
 All fields selected are ANDed together.

 A free text search is provided to create complex search expressions using Boolean operators and parenthesis for expression bracketing.
 The search results indicate the CIRAM area of the match; a comment field, case data, attachments, activities, etc. The free text and structured searches can be used together for further refining results.

 Two types of reports are available, standard reports and user built reports.
 The standard reports are listed below.